awsdocs/amazon-redshift-management-guide/doc_source/db-auditing.md

 + *User log* — logs information about changes to database user definitions\.
 + *User activity log* — logs each query before it is run on the database\.

 The connection and user logs are useful primarily for security purposes\.
-You can use the connection log to monitor information about the users who are connecting to the database and the related connection information, such as their IP address, when they made the request, what type of authentication they used, and so on\.
+You can use the connection log to monitor information about the users who are connecting to the database and the related connection information\.
+This information might be their IP address, when they made the request, what type of authentication they used, and so on\.
 You can use the user log to monitor changes to the definitions of database users\.

 The user activity log is useful primarily for troubleshooting purposes\.
 It tracks information about the types of queries that both the users and the system perform in the database\.